varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/concepts/foundation/Workers.md

 ```

 > [!NOTE]
 > Do not worry about the `Attachments` parameter for now.
-This allow you to include additional values that the browser
+This allows you to include additional values that the browser
 > supports transferring into and out of workers directly, which can in some cases be a huge performance improvement over
 > including these values in your input/output objects, which would require serializing intermediate values into a
 > string.